Eucalyptus Oil: The Benefits & Uses Of This Distinct Scent

-The purported health benefits of eucalyptus oil are wide-ranging (from cold sore treatment, to cough suppressant, to natural pain reliever), but more high-quality research is needed before many of these anecdotal claims can be taken as official recommendations.
-Here are some of the most promising research-backed benefits of eucalyptus oil to date:
+The purported 1health benefits of eucalyptus oil are wide-ranging, but more high-quality research is needed before many of these anecdotal claims can be taken as official recommendations.
+Nevertheless, here are some of the most promising research-backed benefits of eucalyptus oil to date:

-2. It may be a useful antifungal treatment.
+It may be a useful antifungal wound treatment.

-In a 2016 study, researchers found that eucalyptus oil possessed a "wide spectrum of biological activity" that included antimicrobial and fungicidal properties.
-And in a 2012 study, eucalyptus oil was found to be effective in fighting against Trichosporon ovoides, the fungus behind Piedra, a fungal infection occurring in the hair shafts on both head and body hair.
-This suggests eucalyptus oil may hold promise as a natural treatment for other fungal infections as well such as athlete's foot.
+In a 2016 study5, researchers found that eucalyptus oil possessed a "wide spectrum of biological activity" that included antimicrobial and fungicidal properties.
+In a separate study, eucalyptus oil was found to be effective in fighting against Trichosporon ovoides6, the fungus behind Piedra, a fungal infection occurring in the hair shafts on both head and body hair.

-It has also been used for relieving cold symptoms like coughing and sore throat.
-According to the National Association for Holistic Aromatherapy, eucalyptus oil's active compound 1,8-cineole can help clear mucus from airways and act as a natural cough suppressant, which is probably why eucalyptus oil is a key ingredient in Vicks VapoRub.
+One study11 found that eucalyptus oil may have antibacterial effects on pathogenic bacteria in the upper respiratory tract.
+The oil has also been used as a natural way to relieve cold symptoms like coughing and sore throat.
+That's because eucalyptus oil's active compound 1,8-cineole can help clear mucus from airways and acts as a natural cough suppressant12, which is probably why eucalyptus oil is a key ingredient in popular products like Vicks VapoRub.

 Another area with some research supporting eucalyptus oil's benefits is dentistry.
-Thanks to its antimicrobial properties, the oil seems to help fight off the bacteria responsible for tooth decay and periodontitis.
-One study published in the Journal of Periodontology even found that adding eucalyptus extract to gum could help promote good dental health.
-Some dentists even recommend adding a drop of eucalyptus oil to your toothpaste before brushing to promote gum health or diluting a drop of eucalyptus oil with olive or coconut oil and swishing as a mouth rinse.
+Thanks to its antimicrobial properties, the oil seems to help fight off the bacteria 13responsible for tooth decay.
+One study published in the Journal of Periodontology even concluded that adding eucalyptus extract to gum14 could help promote good dental health and freshen breath.